jacklijianing/mobx-react-test/README.md

 Used BFS to traverse the tree and used a set to record all IDs, if duplicate, return false.
 (DFS is also OK, using BFS just to show not only recursion method!)

 ### 2 Allow user to select whether highlight the smallest subtree containing all deepest nodes.
+[DONE]
 We can allow user to select showing it or not.

+Done.
+Added a checkbox in the output container to allow user to select whether to outline the smallest subtree or not.

 ### 3 Add animation effects to the highlight
 To make it easier to view.